ddgae2/network/ReadME.md

 100 Epoch steps.
 50 Epoch and lastly 30 Epoch and period of 5. <br>

 #### Summary:
 the model did well at 73% percentage.
-I recommend a epoch of 30 to reach a model value of 73% percentage.
+I recommend a epoch of 30 to reach a model value of 73% percentage. deep model is a benefical to use if more than one possible solution can be observed. neural network another train model to visual other networks of nodes to receive an answer.